 Maine Coon Health Issues

-Maine Coons are a very hardy cat breed, but they may be prone to developing specific health issues.
+Maine Coon cats are a hardy cat breed.
+They are rugged, strong, agile, and natural mousers, but sadly, some may be prone to developing specific health issues.

 - Feline Hip Dysplasia (FHD) is a debilitating condition affecting the hip joints.
 Common signs of this disease are stiffness and reluctance to run or jump.
-It can be severely painful and crippling if not treated correctly.
+It can be painful and crippling if not treated.

 - Dilated Cardiomyopathy (DCM) is a dietary deficiency of the amino acid taurine.
-While DCM used to be a massive problem in the past, all major cat food producers now add taurine to cat food.
+While DCM used to be a massive problem, all major cat food producers now add taurine to cat food.

-- Spinal Muscular Atrophy (SMA) is a condition that causes the spinal muscles to slowly degenerate, causing the cat to have a weak or abnormal gait and posture abnormalities due to loss of motor neurons in the lower spinal cord and atrophy of muscles in the hind limbs.
-While the condition is neither painful nor fatal, cats with this disease require extra care and attention.
+- Spinal Muscular Atrophy (SMA) is a condition that causes the spinal muscles to degenerate.
+In contrast, the situation is neither painful nor fatal.
+Cats with this disease need extra care and attention.

 *If you suspect your Maine Coon is ill or notice any physical changes, contact your vet immediately for proper testing and treatment.